-- 5. DON'T REMOVE INTERRUPT SIGNAL EARLY When the INTR is activated and external interrupts are enabled, INTR must be held active until the CPU performs the first INTA bus cycle to process the external interrupt, or else unpredictable CPU behavior could occur.
-See additional information page 7. - When the 80286 is in protected mode, and processes an external interrupt or INT instruction which references an Interrupt Gate in the IDT, an external interrupt activating the INTR input will be processed if the INTR pin remains active or goes active anytime between the fifth and tenth bus cycles after the second INTA bus cycle for the first interrupt.
+- DON'T REMOVE INTERRUPT SIGNAL EARLY When the INTR is activated and external interrupts are enabled, INTR must be held active until the CPU begins performing the first INTA bus cycle to process the interrupt, or else unpredictable CPU behavior could result.
+See additional information page 6. - 2.
+NESTED INTERRUPTS

+When the 80286 is in Protected Mode, and processes an external interrupt or INT instruction which references an Interrupt Gate in the IDT, an external interrupt activating the INTR input will be processed if the INTR pin remains active or goes active anytime between the fifth and tenth bus cycles after the second INTA bus cycle for the first interrupt.
 Normally, if an external interrupt references an Interrupt Gate in the IDT, then no further interrupts are processed, until interrupts are reenabled within the service routine or by the IRET instruction at the end of the service routine.
-Because of this errata, an interrupt routine in protected mode may be interrupted before its first instruction if the INTR input is active again during the "window" described above. - 7.
-NON-MASKABLE INTERRUPT When INTR goes active, and then NMI goes active slightly later, exactly during the last internal clock period of the instruction prior to the INTR being processed, the NMI is not recognized.
-The probability of this occurring from asynchronous INTR and NMI events is very unlikely.
-However, if the same event can activate INTR and NMI, ensure the NMI pin is activated lons before the INTR.
+Because of this errata, an interrupt routine may be interrupted before its first instruction if the INTR input is active during the "window" described above.

+3. NON-MASKABLE INTERRUPT When INTR goes active, and then NMI goes active slightly later, exactly during the last internal clock period of the instruction prior to the INTR being processed, the NMI is not recognized.
+The probability of this occurring from unrelated, asynchronous INTR and NMI events is very unlikely.
+However, if the same event can activate INTR and NMI, ensure the NMI pin is activated 10ns or more before the INTR.

+4. PROTECTION VIOLATIONS

-8. PROTECTION VIOLATIONS The details of this are primarily of interest to an operating system writer.
+The details of this are primarily of interest to an operating system writer.